Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 The **Duet 3 Mainboard 6HC and 6XD** have an RJ11 CAN connector.
 Earlier versions have a permanent termination resistor, so must be at one end of the CAN bus.
 Later versions have a cuttable trace to allow the termination resistor to be taken out of circuit.

 The 6HC and 6XD have support for two CAN busses; CAN0 and CAN1.
-Currently (RRF v3.4.6) **only CAN1** is used for connecting CAN-FD Duet 3 Expansion and Tool boards.
+Currently (RRF v3.5.1) **only CAN1** is used for connecting CAN-FD Duet 3 Main, Expansion and Tool boards.
 CAN0 is for future expansion, and can be used for talking to non-RRF hardware that uses different protocols from that used by Duet 3 boards, including devices that talk plain CAN.
 Currently it is only used to configure motors for special kinematics.

-The **Duet 3 Mini 5+** has a 2-pin Molex connector instead of the RJ11 connector, and a built-in termination resistor.
+The **Duet 3 Mini 5+** has a 2-pin Molex KK connector instead of the RJ11 connector, and a built-in termination resistor.
 It has only one CAN-FD bus, for connecting CAN-FD Duet 3 Expansion and Tool boards.

 ### Expansion board connections